salmaattia0/ParaBank/README.md

 ---

 ## Technologies & Dependencies
+The `pom.xml` file defines that your project is a Maven-based Java project using Selenium, TestNG, Allure reports, and libraries for CSV, Excel, and JSON handling.
 - **Java 18** – programming language
 - **Maven** – dependency management and build automation
 - **Selenium Java 4.34.0** – web automation